fqqlsun/LEAF_production/docs/code_architecture.md

 ### 1.3 Parameter Dictionary for Running the LEAF Production Tool
-To execute the LEAF production tool, a number of parameters are required to be provided.
-To facilitate the transfer of the parameters, a python dictionary is utilized as a container.
-An example of the parameter dictionary is displayed below:
+To run the LEAF production tool, a number of parameters must be provided.
+To streamline the provision of these parameters, a Python dictionary is used as a parameter container.
+An illustration of the parameter dictionary is presented below:

 ![](/wiki_images/LEAF_param_dict.png)

-Specifically, the dictionary includes NINE “key:value” pairs, which are described in detail as follows:
+Specifically, the dictionary includes NINE “key:value” pairs, each of which is detailed as follows:

-(1) 'sensor: an integer representing a satellite sensor.
-The valid values for this key are 5, 7, 8, 9 and 101, which stand for Landsat 5, 7, 8, 9 and Sentinel-2, respectively.
+(1) 'sensor': a string denoting a satellite sensor and data unit.
+The valid values for this key are 'L8_SR' and 'S2_SR', representing Landsat 8/9 and Sentinel-2 surface reflectance, respectively.

 (2) 'year' : a 4-digits integer, identifying the year of the image acquisitions (e.g., 2020).